jcftang/jcftang.github.com/source/_posts/2011-10-21-setting-up-my-work-macbook-air.markdown

 I will be trying to automate builds, automate tests, assert that the software must function as expected and so on.

+<--!more-->

 So down to the list of the things that I have initially installed:

+## Binary packages

-Binary packages that I just grabbed from their respective websites
+Packages that I just grabbed from their respective websites

 * Xcode
 * JDK - apple developer site